ltbnc/s3test/README.md

 * Less than 1000 total objects in the bucket.
 * Prefixes are not objects themselves.
 * All deployments have consistent file names.
+* Objects are not modified after the initial push to S3 (so last_modified date can be used as a creation date)

 ## FAQ